theo-armour/2022/pages/health/wellness-dimensions-and-pillars.md

 Looks like being the source of the concept in 1976

-occupational, physical, social, intellectual, spiritual
+occupational, physical, emotional, social, intellectual, spiritual

 * https://www.hettler.com//sixdimen.htm
 * https://www.hettler.com/